corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-cli-tool.md

 `REQUEST_ID`
 The ID of the request you wish to sign.

-### Sign an Identity Manager certificate revocation request
+### Signing an Identity Manager certificate revocation request

 When using the CLI to sign a certificate revocation request, you have the option to update the list of revoked certificates.
 If you keep a list, you should always use this option to ensure your list remains up to date.